 Additional vulnerabilities can arise if a single Python program attempts to use multiple concurrency models, since the different models use different mechanisms for creation, scheduling, communication, and termination.

 6.59.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.59.5 for activation of processes or threads or asyncio tasks.